-The translator make file, itran/Makefile, is listed in Appendix D. The make file in the main translator directory just insures that the program define has be compiled and then does a make in the itran directory.
-Performing a make in the itran directory first combines variant.defs with the standard macro definitions (in ident.defs) and processes them to produce the definition file, itran/gdefs.h.
-The C preprocessor is then used to expand the macros in itran/icon_g.c using these definitions and the result, after some "house keeping", is put in itran/expanded.g.
-Next, Yacc uses the grammar in itran/expanded.g to build a new parser, parse.c.
+The make file in the main translator directory just insures that the program define has be compiled and then does a make in the itran directory.
+Performing a make in the itran directory first combines variant.defs with the standard macro definitions (in ident.defs) and processes them to produce the definition file, itran/ident.h.
+The C preprocessor is then used to expand the macros in h/grammar.h using these definitions and the result, after some "house keeping", is put in itran/vgram.g.
+Next, Yacc uses the grammar in itran/vgram.g to build a new parser, tparse.c.
 There are over 200 shift/reduce conflicts in the identity translator.
 All of these conflicts are resolved properly.
 More conflicts should be expected if additions are made to the grammar.
 Reduce/reduce conflicts usually indicate errors in the grammar.
 Finally, all the components of the system are compiled, including variant.c, and linked to produce vitran, the variant translator.

 Most of the errors that may occur in building a variant translator are obvious and easily fixed.
 Erroneous changes to the grammar, however, may be harder to detect and fix.
-Error messages from Yacc or from compiling itran/parse.c refer to line numbers in itran/expanded.g.
-These errors must be related back to variant.defs or itran/icon_g.c by inspection of itran/expanded.g.
+Error messages from Yacc or from compiling itran/tparse.c refer to line numbers in itran/vgram.g.
+These errors must be related back to variant.defs or h/grammar.h by inspection of itran/vgram.g.

-9. Using a Variant Translator
+8. Using a Variant Translator